At Everybody Physiotherapy in Penrith we have an on-site 20 metre long and 1.7m deep Water Hydrotherapy pool (DWH).

-Pool entry is $10 per person.
+Pool entry is $12 per person.

 Please note that this is a private rehabilitation facility.
-As a duty of care it is required that each patient must have an initial consultation with one of our physiotherapists to check on your current condition of health and to ensure a patient specific exercise program is created for your maximum benefit.
+As a duty of care it is required that each patient must first have an initial consultation with one of our physiotherapists to check on your current condition of health and to ensure a patient specific exercise program is created for your maximum benefit.